cbarraford/2FA-Coin/README.md

 private key, it still be extremely difficult to self sign (see Separated Transactions and Expiration below).

- 4) Once the miner gets the signed ID from the wallet owner, they commit a confirmation transaction.
+ 4) Once the miner gets both signed IDs from the wallet owner and validates everything to be correct, they commit a confirmation transaction.
 Transfer complete.

 Optionally, you could require more than one confirmation transaction which would increase security but have draw backs as well.